-Jaime Wohlbach begins her fourth season as the University of Delaware softball head coach during the 2014 season.
+Jaime Wohlbach begins her fifth season as the University of Delaware softball head coach during the 2015 season.

 Wohlbach (pronounced "wall-bock"), immediately began to turn the Blue Hen program around during her first season in Newark, leading Delaware to the CAA Tournament for the first time since 2006.
 The Blue Hens finished 21-34 overall and placed fourth in the league with a 10-11 conference mark.